antofic/GraphCodable/Docs/UserGuide.md

   ``func deserializeType( from bytes:[UInt8] ) throws -> Any.Type``

-  With this functionality **the need to keep a repository of the decoding types vanishes** because the bytes describing the type can be stored during encoding and retrieved during decoding.
+  With this functionality **the need to keep a repository of the decoding reference types vanishes** because the bytes describing the type can be stored during encoding and retrieved during decoding.
 Then you can:

 	```swift
 	// 1) construct the type from its bytes description